The Grass And Flowers Which Clothe The Field – Hymn Lyric

 Beware lest death should prove the

-To everlasting pain.
+To pain.

-, help us to thy call,
+Lord, help us to obey call,

 That when like grass our bodies fall,

-Our souls may rise above.
+Our souls may above.

 Meaning of The Grass And Flowers Which Clothe The Field

-In this beautiful hymn, titled “The Grass and Flowers Which Clothe the Field,” the author reflects on the fleeting nature of life and the importance of preparing for death.
+In this beautiful hymn, titled “The Grass and Flowers Which Clothe the Field,” the author reflects on the fleeting nature of and the importance of preparing for death.
 Through the imagery of grass and flowers, the hymn reminds us of our own mortality and the need to trust in something greater than ourselves.

 The first verse begins by describing the grass and flowers that adorn the field with their vibrant green color.
 These plants may look lovely and full of life, but they are defenseless against the scythe.
 Just like the grass, we too are mortal beings, subject to the inevitable cycle of life and death.
 This comparison serves as a reminder that our lives, no matter how young, strong, wise, or great we may be, are as fragile as the grass.